Kapha Dosha

 Earth is cold, wet, heavy, and stable.

 When treating Kapha imbalance, we incorporate the opposite qualities of warmth, dryness, lightness, and mobility.
 A lighter diet is suggested using warmer spices like cloves, cinnamon, and ginger with minimal dairy, nuts, or added fats.
 Sweeteners are very tonifying.
-They are not recommended for Kapha, but if one is to be used, then honey is the choice because it is heating.
+They are not recommended for Kapha, but if one is to be used, honey is the choice because it is heating.

 The yoga practice for the Kapha dosha should be energetic, stimulating, challenging, and warming.
 The poses should be repeated and held longer with conscious breathing.
 All standing poses, inversions, and especially backbends are essential.
-If you have a pranayama practice, you should be doing Kapalabhati, seated Ujjayi, and Solar Nostril Breathing, all of which are more cleansing, energizing, and warming.
+If you have a pranayama practice, you should be doing Kapalabhati, seated Ujjayi, and Solar Nostril Breathing, which are more cleansing, energizing, and warming.